 - Look for less popular trails so you can maintain social distancing.

 Check for the latest updates and visit the park from home with these online resources:

 Great Falls Park – Open with Restrictions

 Great Falls Park is collecting entrance fees.
-All parking, restroom facilities, trails, and picnic areas are open.
+Parking, restroom facilities, trails, and picnic areas are open.
 The Visitor Center and other indoor facilities are closed.
 Visitors should practice social distancing in the park.

-Warm weekends often leads to overcrowding at Great Falls.
+Warm weekends often lead to overcrowding at Great Falls.
 If the lots are full, consider these 10 Great Falls Park Alternatives.